yukka-learn/tes-coding-team-Bratamedia/README.md

 Make sure you have the following installed:

-- Node.js (v14 or later)
+- Node.js (v16 or later)
-- npm or yarn
+- npm or bun
 - Access to a Neon PostgreSQL database

 ### Installation